13th Fighter Squadron: World War II

 On 26 May the 313th Squadron moved to Key Field, Mississippi.
-The squadron interrupted its training mission on 8 June to fly an antisubmarine warfare mission.
+The squadron interrupted its training mission on 8 June to fly an antisubmarine warfare mission from Hattiesburg Army Air Field, Mississippi, returning to Key Field a few days later.
 It moved to MacDill Field, Florida on 26 June 1942.
 At MacDill, the squadron converted to Martin B-26 Marauders.
-It again flew antisubmarine missions between 31 July 1nd 8 August 1942.
-The 313th continued its mission as an OTU at MacDill until it was disbanded on 10 October 1943.
+It again flew antisubmarine missions between 31 July and 8 August 1942.
+The 313th began replacement training operations from May to July 1943, but resumed its OTU mission at MacDill until it was disbanded on 10 October 1943, as MacDill prepared to transition to Boeing B-17 Flying Fortress training.